zrmacc/MCC/README.md

 devtools::install_github(repo = 'zrmacc/MCC')
 ```

-## Examples
+## Methods

+### Estimation of the mean cumulative count curve

+For each study arm, the MCC is estimated as follows.
+Define $N(\cdot)$ as the counting process for events of interest, both terminal and non-terminal, $Y(\cdot)$ as the number of subjects who remain at risk, and $S(\cdot)$ as the probability of not having experienced a terminal event.
+The MCC $\mu(t)$ at time $t$ is estimated by:
+$$
+\mu(t) = \int_{0}^{t} \hat{S}(u) \frac{ dN(u) }{ Y(u) }
+$$

+Here $\hat{S}(u)$ is the Kaplan-Meier estimate of the probability of being terminal event-free, estimated from *all* terminal events, both those of interest and those regarded as a competing risk; $dN(u)$ is the number of events of interest, both non-terminal and terminal, occurring at time $u$; and $Y(u)$ is the number of subjects who remain at risk, which are subjects who have neither been censored nor experienced a terminal event.

 ### Data

 The function `GenData` simulates example data in the format expected by this package.
 The recurrent event times are generated from a Poisson process that continues until censoring or death, whichever occurs first.
 Optionally, a gamma `frailty_variance` may be specified such that the patient-specific event and death rates are correlated.
 The example data includes 100 patients in each of the treatment and control arms.
-The maximum duration of follow-up is `tau = 4`.
+The maximum duration of follow-up is `tau = 4` (e.g. years).
 The rate of recurrent events for patients in the treatment arm is 80% the rate for patients in the control arm.

 ```r